-It’s a big change to switch from fueling at the pump to fueling at the outlet, however drivers across the United States are seeing the vast benefits of making this change.
+It’s a big change to switch from fueling at the pump to an outlet, but drivers across the country are seeing the benefits of making the swap.

-Plug-in electric vehicles are fueled with locally-generated electricity, not imported oil.
-Conventional transportation is wholly dependent on petroleum and results in the U.S. spending over $1 billion perday on foreign oil.
-Electricity generation in the United States uses a diverse mix of domestic sources, and only one percent comes from oil.
+Electric vehicles are powered by locally generated electricity, not imported oil.
+Conventional transportation is wholly dependent on petroleum and results in the U.S. spending hundreds of millions of dollars per day on foreign oil.
+Electricity generation in the U.S. uses a diverse mix of domestic sources, and only 1 percent comes from oil.

-As the demand for electric vehicles increase, more opportunities will be created for research and development, manufacturing, electrical contracting and green tourism.
-In North Carolina, there has been an increase in battery and charging equipment manufacturing, lithium mining and battery recycling.
+As demand for electric vehicles increases, more opportunities will be created for research and development, manufacturing, electrical contracting and green tourism.
+In North Carolina and surrounding areas, there has been an increase in vehicle, battery and charging equipment manufacturing, lithium mining and battery recycling.

 Electric vehicles can strengthen sustainability and the electric power grid by aiding the integration of renewable energy, helping to manage peak demand, optimizing energy efficiency and offering potential for vehicle-grid integration.